3 Data Entry and Editing

 2. Choose Insert.

-To insert multiple rows or columns, select the desired number of rows/columns, right-click, and choose Insert.
-Then the number will be inserted before the first row or column of the selection.
+To insert multiple rows or columns, select the desired number of rows/columns, right-click, and select Insert.
+The new rows or columns are inserted before the first row or column of your selection.

-Copying the content of cells is a common action in Excel.
-You can copy one cell or a whole area.
-By default, both the content and the format of the cell will be copied.
-However, it is also possible to copy only the content or only the formatting.
-If the cell contains a formula with cell references then the cell references in the copied formula will be adapted to the new situation.
+Copying cell content is a common task in Excel.
+You can copy a single cell or an entire range.
+By default, Excel copies both the content and formatting of the cells.
+However, you can choose to copy only the content or only the formatting.
+When you copy a formula with cell references, the references adjust to the new location.

 Task 3.2 File: Cellformat.xlsx